From The Writers Trust

 He attributes his success in many fields to the love and support of his wife, Judy, and says he would never achieve anything without her.
 They have two children and five grandchildren.
 After living all their lives in Sydney, Brian and Judy have now moved to the Central Coast of New South Wales.

 Now, Brian has arranged for this website to be created to help promote his published books.
-As of this writing, we have published eight of his acclaimed books, with others in the pipeline.
+As of this writing, we have published nine of his acclaimed books, with others in the pipeline.

 Although he always says he could have done better, it can reasonably be said that the twin dreams of being a family man and a writer have been fulfilled.